 - Be respected as people with great responsibility for their health

 - Have equal access to health care information regardless of their race, religion, economic status, and location

 The Most Searched For Medical Conditions

-Internet offered the ability for millions of consumers to search for every medical issue they have.
-The reason why consumers turn to internet in order to find medical information is because they are either too busy to schedule appointment, too embarrassed to ask doctor some intimate questions or they do not have medical insurance and they find it easier to seek possible solutions to their problems online.
-In the United States, 8 out of 10 people regularly seek for medical advice online.
+The Internet offered the ability for millions of consumers to search for every medical issue they have.
+The reason why consumers turn to the internet in order to find medical information is that they are either too busy to schedule an appointment, too embarrassed to ask doctor some intimate questions or they do not have medical insurance and they find it easier to seek possible solutions to their problems online.
+In the United States, 8 out of 10 people regularly seek medical advice online.

 The most searched for medical conditions in 2013 (Prepared by PharmaForward LLC) were:

 Websites and journals that offer health information usually provide education.
 Their purpose is to educate people about the subject of their search.
 These websites and journals provide general info about the disease or condition, causes, symptoms, treatments, researches about the disease etc.

 Sometimes, together with various medical treatments for some disease, consumers are informed about practices that aren’t found in conventional medicine.
 These practices are called complementary and alternative medicine (CAM).
 As it also found that the other popular health topics which are searched by user include 34% search for prescription or over-the-counter drugs and 28% search for alternative treatments.